Moneebah/Neural-Pacman/README.md

 # Neural-Pacman
-Making the Pacman game and then training both the ghosts and Pacman to play the game - in progress
+Development and training of Pacman and its ghosts for gameplay - currently under progress.